norcams/docs-enduser/docs/create-windows-machine.rst

    :alt: Dashboard - Access and Security - Add Rule

 "RDP" is pre-defined in the system, so select that from the menu.
-In this example we limit access to a CIDR mask corresponding to the campus network for The University of Bergen.
-If you instead enter 0.0.0.0/0 or ::/0, that will translate to the entire Internet, granting global access.
+In this example we limit access to an IPv4 CIDR mask corresponding to the campus network for The University of Bergen.
 Click "Add".
+Please refer to `Working with Security Groups`_ for more information on this important topic.

 ..
 IMPORTANT::
    Unlike linux instances, the Windows instances have both an internal "Windows